thisisemman-22/LeafLine/README.md

 # LeafLine: Plant Disease Classification Web App

-LeafLine is a web application that uses deep learning to detect plant diseases from leaf images.
-It features a modern HTML frontend and a Python Flask backend powered by a Keras-trained model.
-Upload a plant leaf image and get instant predictions about the plant and its health status!
+LeafLine is an AI-powered web application for plant disease detection.
+Upload a plant leaf image and instantly receive a prediction of the plant type and its health status using a deep learning model.
+Built with a modern HTML/JS frontend and a Python Flask backend.

 ## Features
 - Upload a plant leaf image and get a prediction (plant type and health status)